Guidelines for Designated Campus Colleagues (DCCs)

 - Affiliate Partner Guidelines – Affiliate Partners are individuals belonging to an approved affiliate institution who directly contribute service to the academic or research mission of the University and have a defined leadership role codified in a contract.
 Such roles may include supervising University employees, leading blocks, or conducting research on the University’s behalf.

-University Associates include individuals such as unpaid faculty, principal investigators, visiting scholars, and others who are regularly engaged in activities that directly support the University’s teaching and research mission.
+University Associates are individuals such as faculty, researchers, visiting scholars, and others who are unpaid and regularly engaged in activities that directly support the University’s teaching and research mission.

 - Designated Campus Colleague Worksheet